ELLIOTTCABLE/oh-chunk/README.markdown

 Playing
 -------
-Currently, I'm not intending to set specific ‘challenges’ for Chunk players, à la Skyblock's.
-More than anything else, the primary goal of “Oh, chunk.” is to *escape* the Chunk into the Overworld.
+Your primary goal in “Oh, chunk.” is to *escape* the Chunk into the full Overworld.
+Specifically, you must reach the victory-monument at **(50, -70)**.

 There's only a few rules: